Have you ever admired those complicated cloud-pruned conifers? You know the sort of thing...

 "Bonsai" means "grown in a pot."

-There is another word for "young trees carefully trained and trimmed to look like really, really ancient trees" and this work is Niwaki.
-It means something like "the essence of a tree", so a tree which has been trained and pruned in Niwaki style means that someone has dedicated several years, into the training and pruning of the tree.
+There is another word for "young trees carefully trained and trimmed to look like really, really ancient trees" and this word is niwaki.
+It can mean just "a tree which is growing in a garden, as opposed to a tree growing in the wild", but it can also mean something like "the essence of a tree", so a tree which has been trained and pruned in the niwaki style means that someone has dedicated several years, into the training and pruning, the "sculpting", if you like, of the tree.

 I love topiary, as all my Clients/Trainees/Students, past and present, know.
 (In fact, one local gardener once said that she always knew, when she went to a "new" garden, if I'd ever worked there, as there would be some piece of slightly unusual topiary...
 I suppose that's fame?)

 And I love the niwaki style, although I rarely have the luxury of dedicating four or five years to one single specimen.

 I've always wanted to have a go at creating one of these cloud-layer trees, the ones with pads of foliage on long bare branches, and I got a chance, back in 2016.